RachelfromIreland/the-artful-rachel/README.md

 - The submit button leads to the Thank You page.
 ## Thank You Page
 - The Thank You page appears after submitting the commission form.
-- It contains the thank you message with some additional information about order times.
+- It contains a thank you message with some additional information about order times.
 - There is a button below the message which brings the user back to the home page.